nguyenbavietquang123/nobiware-server/fhir-mongo-database/README.md

+### FHIR server database setup
-### This is where you import the existing Spark FHIR Database by default there are sample data for testing in [dump/spark](./dump/spark/):
+This is where you import the existing Spark FHIR Database by default there are sample data for testing in [dump/spark](./dump/spark/):

 ### Using an Existing Spark FHIR Database